 September is the end of summer and although we’re often lucky to have an Indian summer with blue skies and sunshine, nothing is certain with the weather.
-Whatever the weather brings, September is the month where the season begins to winds down.
+Whatever the weather brings, September is the month where the season begins to wind down.
 The bulk of the harvest comes home now and as crops come out the plot begins to empty.

 Winter Salad Crops